Have questions about ADA seating? Please give us a call at 1-877-306-RACE and one of our sales associates will gladly assist you!

 The Country 500 festival is accessible.
 You will not need to purchase a specific ADA ticket for entrance into the festival.
 In order to access the festival, you will need to purchase a General Admission or VIP ticket and accommodations will be made on site.
 You can purchase tickets to the Country 500 here.

-ADA parking is available with any ticket purchase.
+ADA parking is available for purchase (in advance or at the gate).
 Check here for details.
-During peak times, use is restricted to the disabled Guest and one companion.
 An authorized state-issued sticker, placard or license plate is required to park in designated accessible areas and the person who the pass is issued to must be in the vehicle.
 Law Enforcement Officers will perform checks to ensure that this person is present in the vehicle.
 Violation may result in confiscation of placard.
 Parking is limited and will be on a first-come basis.

-ADA van transportation will be provided from the ADA parking lot to the 500 Field.Shuttle Hours, Routes & Stops – this information will be updated as it becomes available.
+ADA van transportation will be provided from LOT 1 ADA parking lot to the 500 Field ADA plaza.
 During peak times, guests should expect delays and use of these shuttles is restricted to the disabled guest and one companion so that we may assist everyone.
+There is also a tram for West Lot campers to the Lot 6 parking area to enter the Festival through Gate 55.

 Country 500 offers a full-range of camping opportunities for virtually any budget.
 Just as it is for the great races at the Speedway, Country 500 will allow fans to actually camp out in the infield, literally inside the festival.
 To access the festival from these camping areas may require traveling some distance on the paved roadways and transportation in the infield will not be provided.
 There will be paved pathways to flow from the campground into the festival.

-The Access Center is located on the infield in the center of the 500 Field, please see map for specific location.
+The Access Center is located on the infield adjacent to the ADA shuttle plaza.
+Please see map for specific location.

 Stop by the Access Center upon arrival for: